What are your favorite Christmas memories? Can you remember what gifts you gave and what gifts you received last year or

 - I wish we had encouraged fewer toy gifts and more gifts to their college fund

-- I wish we had given better thought to the holiday activities we particpated in
+- I wish we had given better thought to the holiday activities we participated in and limited them

 - I wish we had completed simple community service projects

-- I wish we had a completed meaningful advent calender
+- I wish we had a completed meaningful advent calendar

 - I wish we had not lost focused on Jesus as the reason of the season

 Our suggestions to you: